 - Average of 70% or better on weekly quizzes or the final.
 You will be reading a chapter a week.
 At the beginning of each week you'll take a quiz covering the material from that week's chapter.
 Each quiz will be ten multiple-choice items drawn randomly to cover the material in that week's Study Guide.
-Those students not achieving an average score of 70% or better on the quizzes will be given a second chance to demonstrate understanding of the material in the book by completing an open-book, take-home final at the end of the term that will cover all the chapters and will be based on the material in the Study Guides.
+Those students not - achieving an average score of 70% or better on the quizzes will be given a second chance to demonstrate understanding of the material in the book by completing an open-book, take-home final at the end of the term that will cover all the chapters and will be based on the material in the Study Guides.
 If you average 70% or above on quizzes, you don't have to complete the take-home final.
 If you have to complete the take-home final, you must score 70% or better to get a C. - Satisfactory participation in group discussions and activities with evaluation from the instructor.
 This requires that you come to class on time.
 Missing class, leaving early, or being tardy can affect your grade.
-If you miss more than 4 classes your grade will be up to the discretion of the instructor.
-Each 2 tardies (or leaving class early) will be counted as 1 absence.
+If you miss 4 or more classes your grade will be up to the discretion of the instructor.
+If you miss 6 or more classes you will receive an incomplete or an F. Each 2 tardies (or leaving class early) will be counted as 1 absence.

-• One FULL page written response (of acceptable quality) to the "Category I - What and Why" questions at the end of each chapter.
+• One FULL page written response (of acceptable quality) to the "Category I -What and Why" questions at the end of each chapter.
 Written work consists of a one-page evaluation of chapter content with reactions, opinions, and application of the material.
 Thus, for the 10 written assignments, you will need a total of 10 FULL pages of written work for the term to get a C. Evaluation will be made on the basis of Pass/Incomplete, with the option of resubmitting papers that were not up to par as judged by the Journal Rubric.